 Historic Centre of Lima

-Afterwards, we visited the Historic Centre of Lima, a UNESCO World Heritage Site.
-We checked out Plaza de Armas, saw a wedding and a protest nearby raising awareness about violence against women.
+Afterward, we visited the Historic Centre of Lima, a UNESCO World Heritage Site.
+We checked out Plaza de Armas, and saw a wedding and a protest nearby raising awareness about violence against women.

 Huaringas Bar